CLINICAL TRIALS

 Results

-At the two-week recall, the majority of the subjects were progressing well.
-Two withdrew from the programme, as they could not tolerate the device, while a further two required adjustment to the shield.
-A common complaint was loss, or unconscious removal of the shield in the early hours of the morning.
-Subjects were reassured of the need to allow the oral environment to adapt to the device.
-A number, who reported difficulty with nasal breathing were advised to use over the counter nasal decongestants.
+At the two-week recall, the majority of subjects were progressing well.
+Two withdrew from the program due to intolerance of the device, while another two required minor adjustments.
+A common early complaint was loss or unconscious removal of the shield during sleep, which was addressed by reassuring participants of the need for oral adaptation.
+Those reporting nasal breathing difficulties were advised to use over-the-counter nasal decongestants.

 Discussion

-Over 300 anti-snoring devices have been registered at the USA patent office alone (Wagner and Price, 1987).
-The lack of widespread use, points to the ineffectiveness of these devices.
-Probably the most difficult aspect of tackling the problem of snoring is securing the co-operation of the snorer.
-The treatment regime should not be a threat to the snorer and should ideally, improve the quality of life of the sleeping partner and the snorer.
-If this is not recognized, even an effective treatment approach is likely to be rejected by the snorer.
-Particular attention must be paid to this, when introducing a device into the sensitive oral environment.
+Over 300 anti-snoring devices have been registered with the U.S. Patent Office, yet few have achieved widespread use—suggesting limited effectiveness.
+One of the greatest challenges in treating snoring is securing the cooperation of the snorer.
+Any treatment must be non-threatening, comfortable, and ideally improve the quality of life for both the snorer and their sleeping partner.
+If this is not achieved, even effective solutions are likely to be rejected.
+Particular care must be taken when introducing a device into the sensitive oral environment.

-The fact that only 2 of the 77 participants rejected the mouth shield outright speaks well of the acceptability of the device.
-The group who were judged to have abandoned the trial due to lack of self-motivation did not reject the device on grounds of discomfort.
-Rather, the impression was gained, that these subjects joined the program merely to placate their sleeping partners and were not genuinely concerned with addressing their snoring problem.
+The fact that only 2 of 77 participants rejected the mouth shield outright speaks strongly to its acceptability.
+Those who abandoned the trial due to lack of motivation did not reject the device for discomfort, but rather appeared to join the program to appease their partners without genuine commitment to solving their snoring problem.

 Materials and Methods